List of Ranma ½ characters: Shampoo

 It is noteworthy that in the first Ranma ½ OVA, the sound effect used for Shampoo's jumping is the same as the iconic sound of Lum's flying.

-She has shown that she is not past hurting Ranma's other fiancees.
-She is considerably more insistent than any of them, though her plans to woo Ranma are generally more violent and devious than his other suitors with the possible exception of Kodachi.
-She is not above hurting Ranma either, and is shown to be mostly uninterested in winning his affections by playing fair, though she isn't completely heartless.
+She is considerably more insistent than any of Ranma's other fiancees, though her plans to woo Ranma are generally more violent and devious than his other suitors with the possible exception of Kodachi.

 She is highly skilled in unarmed combat, possessing considerable speed and agility.
 Shampoo is strong enough to casually walk through reinforced stone walls on a regular basis; in the anime she says she does this because the door takes too long.
 She can also efficiently use certain supernatural acupressure techniques for instant unconsciousness, temporary mind-control, or even selective memory-removal.
 (In the manga, she appears to aggressively wash her adversaries hair for these effects, hence her name.)
 She uses a pair of "chúi" as her primary weapons.

 Shampoo is constantly ogled by Mousse, her childhood friend and pretender, since Mousse is as clingy to Shampoo as Shampoo is to Ranma.
 She is generally unfazed and violent towards his affections because she has made Ranma her main priority; Shampoo is shown to have given Mousse various opportunities to woo her, though his clumsiness always gets the better of him.
 Mousse is generally shown to bear some maliciousness towards everyone except Shampoo (ironically this is because of Shampoo), though he is actually very polite, friendly and respectful.

 Her bespectacled, and mustachioed father has only appeared occasionally as a background character, when watching her supposed training/punishment against Cologne at Jusenkyo, or working as a cook in the restaurant.
 However, he did appear as the final opponent of a 1990 video game, wherein he challenged Ranma due to the perceived bad treatment of his daughter.